urvishp13/Little-Search-Engine/docs/testcases.md

 |2|2 (3) repeat documents|`otherwise`,`descending`|
 |3|ties in frequencies|`built`,`scalars`|

-In the cases of `#1` and `#2`, the repeated documents are not listed multiple times, only the document during the time when it had the maximum number of occurrences is listed.
+In the cases of `#1` and `#2`, the repeated documents are not listed multiple times in the top five, only the document during the time when it had the maximum number of occurrences is listed.

 For `#3`, in the method description in the source code, there is a condition that has to be met.
 That condition is:
 "ties in frequency values are broken in favor of the first keyword."
-This means, if there is a tie in FREQUENCY values for both keywords, the DOCUMENT associate with this frequency of the first keyword will be listed first, then that of the second keyword will be listed second (if space in the top five permits).
+This means, if there is a tie in FREQUENCY values for both keywords, the DOCUMENT associate with this frequency of the first keyword will be listed first, then that of the second keyword will be listed second (if space in the top five is available).